Regulations Governing the Use of Radio Frequencies

 Article 19

-When deyermining whether to grant an approval as described in Paragraph 1 or 3 of Article 58 of the Act, the competent authority shall take the following factors into consideration and supplementary factors may be added thereto:
+When determining whether to grant an approval as described in Paragraph 1 or 3 of Article 58 of the Act, the competent authority shall take the following factors into consideration and supplementary factors may be added thereto:

 1. Assurance of the use efficiency of radio frequencies;